Vang Vieng Northern Laos, Laos Travel Guide

 March, June, October

 March can be very hot, requiring careful hydration and Sun protection.
 June and October are transitional rain months; you might experience increasing or decreasing rainfall.
-This means some activities could be impacted by sudden downpours.
+This means some activities may be impacted by sudden downpours.

 July - September